chorus-ai/chorus-extract-upload/README.md

 If you are transferring files from a cloud account to CHoRUS, please refer to you institution's documentation to retrieve credentials for other storage clouds.
 For a list of supported authentication mechanisms for each tested cloud providers, please see the `config.toml.template` file.

 ### Create or Update Manifest
-To create or an update manifest, the required parameters are a manifest name, a `site-path`, and optionally the cloud credential if `site-path` is a cloud storage path.
-Optionally, the type of data (`OMOP`, `Images`, `Waveforms`) to use to update manifest may be specified.
-Multiple manifest updates may be performed before a data submission.
+To create or an update journal, the required parameters are a journal name, a `site-path`, and optionally the cloud credential if `site-path` is a cloud storage path.
+Optionally, the type of data (`OMOP`, `Images`, `Waveforms`) to use to update journal may be specified.
+Multiple journal updates may be performed before a data submission.

 ```
-python chorus_upload_journal/upload_tools update-journal
+python chorus_upload journal update
 ```

 ### Upload files

-File upload follows the same pattern as manifest update.
+File upload follows the same pattern as journal update.

 From local file system
 ```
-python chorus_upload_journal/upload_tools upload-files
+python chorus_upload file upload
 ```